 Serving Suggestions

-Serve this gluten-free chocolate cake at room temperature on its own or along with some ice cream or a dollop of whipped cream for even more deliciousness!
+Serve this sugar-free chocolate cake at room temperature on its own or along with some ice cream or a dollop of whipped cream for even more deliciousness!

 Birthday Cake Ideas & Variations

-- Mocha flavour: Add about 1/2 teaspoon instant coffee grounds to the cake batter.
+- Mocha flavor: Add about 1/2 teaspoon instant coffee grounds to the cake batter.

 - Use a different nut butter: Try almond butter or cashew butter instead of peanut butter.